adrielk/pyCUDA-Convolution/README.md

 # pyCUDA-Convolution
- Editted version of NVIDIA's pyCUDA Convolution code with more kernels.
+ Edited version of NVIDIA's pyCUDA Convolution code with new kernels.